tolauwae/phd-thesis/src/latch/latch.typ

 Another reason is the lack of expressiveness when specifying tests in automated testing frameworks.
 Testing frameworks with simulators almost exclusively focus on unit testing, and hence provide no good alternative to end-to-end physical testing performed by developers manually @vandervoord15:unity.

-In this paper, we argue that programmers should not be limited by either the constraints of the hardware, or a simulator imposed by the testing framework.
+In this chapter, we argue that programmers should not be limited by either the constraints of the hardware, or a simulator imposed by the testing framework.
 Therefore, our goal is to design and implement a testing framework for automatically running large-scale versatile tests on constrained systems.
 This has lead to the development of the #latch testing framework (Large-scale Automated Testing on Constrained Hardware).
 #latch enables programmers to script and run tests on a workstation, which are executed on the constrained device.